-There is so very much in the world to see and experience and the desire to do so does not vanish simply because a traveller uses a wheelchair, walker, or scooter.
+There is so much in the world to see and experience, and the desire to do so does not vanish simply because a traveller uses a wheelchair, walker or scooter.

-While the United States has passed landmark laws like the Americans with Disabilities Act (ADA), there’s still a long way to go to ensure that tourist destinations, products, and services – both public and private – are accessible to all.
+While the United States has passed landmark laws like the Americans with Disabilities Act (ADA), there’s still a long way to go to ensure that tourist destinations, products and services — both public and private — are accessible to all.
 So, as with any trip, all it takes is some advance planning that will allow you to better enjoy your travels.
-To start, take a look at our Travel Experts' top 3 favourite wheelchair-friendly places to visit in the USA.
+To start, take a look at our travel experts' top three favourite wheelchair-friendly places to visit in the USA.

 It's easy to get around the Emerald City with fully accessible light rail transit, including to and from the airport.
 Enjoy scenic trips on the water with wheelchair-accessible ferry service aboard Washington State Ferries.